Exploration of Semantic Model¶

 customer_id

-- Additional Info: Secured and redacted fields for sensitive data protection will be shown at the bottom as you set them in the Lens user groups and data policy manifest file.
+- Additional Info: Displays redacted fields and user access as you set them in the Lens user groups and data policy manifest file.

 Analyze data with Studio¶